 Dravet syndrome is a severe form of epilepsy that is part of a group of diseases known as SCN1A-related seizure disorders.
 The condition appears during the first year of life as frequent fever-related (febrile) seizures.
 As the condition progresses, other types of seizures typically occur, including myoclonus and status epilepticus.
 A family history of either epilepsy or febrile seizures exists in 15 percent to 25 percent of cases.
 Intellectual development begins to deteriorate around age 2, and affected individuals often have a lack of coordination, poor development of language, hyperactivity, and difficulty relating to others.
 Around 85% of Dravet syndrome cases are due to a mutation in the SCN1Agene, which is required for the proper function of brain cells.
 In about 10% of cases the cause is unknown but other genes are likely the cause.
 The main goal of treatment is to reduce seizures frequency and prevent status epilepticus.Moderate to severe cognitive impairment and intractable epilepsy into adulthood is common.

-What is the life expectancy for a child with Dravet syndrome?
+What is the long-term outlook for people with Dravet syndrome?

 We hope this information is helpful.
 We strongly recommend you discuss this information with your doctor.
 If you still have questions, please